Asymptotic Equipartition Theorems in von Neumann algebras: Introduction

 where the $O(\cdot)$ hides constants that only depend on $\rho$ and $\sigma$ and $\eps$. \end{theorem}

 To show the statement above, we extend a lemma of~\cite{Anshu,wilde-2019} relating $D_{\max}^{\eps}$ with the hypothesis testing relative entropy $D_H^\eps$ and combine it with the AEP of $D_H^\eps$ established by Pautrat and Wang in \cite{ke-Li}.
 This, in particular, recovers the AEP on $B(\cH)$ for separable Hilbert spaces $\cH$ in~\cite{wilde-2019}.
 Theorem \ref{eq:aep-states} applies to more general cases: for example, continuous classical-quantum system, whose corresponding von Neumann algebra is $L_{\infty}(\cX, \mu)\ten B(\cH)$.
-These examples all elucidate that AEP holds in von Neumann algebras possessing a nontrivial trace functional.
-Quite interestingly, it also applies to Type III von Neumann algebras, algebras that do not admit a nontrivial trace functional: for instance, all the local algebras of open bounded regions in relativistic quantum field theory are of Type III \cite{yngvason2005role}.
+It also applies to Type III von Neumann algebras that do not admit a nontrivial trace functional: for instance, all the local algebras of open bounded regions in relativistic quantum field theory are of Type III \cite{yngvason2005role}.

 In fact, we obtain a significantly more general AEP for quantum channels.
-Recall that given two von Neumann algebras $\cM$ and $\cN$, a quantum channel $\Phi:\cM_*\to \cN_*$ is the pre-adjoint of a normal unital completely positive map $\Phi:\cN\to \cM$, and the channel divergence for two channels $\Phi$ and $\Psi$ is defined as
+Recall that given two von Neumann algebras $\cM$ and $\cN$, a quantum channel $\Phi:\cM_*\to \cN_*$ is the pre-adjoint of a normal unital completely positive map $\Phi ^*:\cN\to \cM$, and the channel divergence for two channels $\Phi$ and $\Psi$ is defined as

 where the first supremum is over all quantum state $\rho\in \cM_*$ and the second supremum is over identity channels $\id_{\cR}:\cR_{*}\to \cR_{*}$ of all von Neumann algebras $\cR$.
 The same definitions apply to other divergences.